FC 26 ROLES

 ● Creative ● Versatile ● Pass Option ● Stamina Usage

-A midfielder who provides width when their team is in possession, moving along the flanks to offer a wide threat.
-Particularly effective when one of three central midfielders.
+A midfielder who provides width in possession, moving along the flanks and offering a wide threat.

 - Balanced Focus